Groovy

 Write error to log file

-Writes an ERROR entry to the log file that belongs to the execution context of the script.
+Writes an ERROR entry to the log file associated with the execution context of the script.

 Snippet